thomasmendez/workflows/docs/s3_trunk_based_development.md

 3. [s3_dev_deployment.yml](https://github.com/thomasmendez/workflows/blob/main/.github/workflows/s3_dev_deployment.yml) file will deploy a S3 bucket based on SPA build artifact
 4. When merging feature branch to main, previous feature branch S3 bucket will be deleted with [s3_dev_deployment_cleanup.yml](https://github.com/thomasmendez/workflows/blob/main/.github/workflows/s3_dev_deployment_cleanup.yml) file
 5. When merging feature branch to main, a staging S3 bucket will be deployed from the [s3_stg_deployment.yml](https://github.com/thomasmendez/workflows/blob/main/.github/workflows/s3_stg_deployment.yml) file
 6. When ready to deploy changes to production, a manual action can be run with the [s3_prd_deployment.yml](https://github.com/thomasmendez/workflows/blob/main/.github/workflows/s3_prd_deployment.yml) file.
 A Cloudfront distribution is also created.
-It is possible to provide a subdomain set for the cloudfront distribution, e.g `my_sub_domain.domain_name.com` insated of `www.domain_name.com` if desired.
+It is possible to provide a subdomain set for the cloudfront distribution, e.g `my_sub_domain.domain_name.com` instead of `www.domain_name.com` if desired.

 ## Requirements